Leonard Peltier: Support for clemency

-Denial of clemency
+Clemency denial and commutation

 In 1999, Peltier filed a habeas corpus petition, but it was rejected by the 10th Circuit Court on November 4, 2003.
 Near the end of the Clinton administration in 2001, rumors began circulating that Bill Clinton was considering granting Peltier clemency.
 Opponents of Peltier campaigned against his possible clemency; about 500 FBI agents and families protested outside the White House, and FBI director Louis Freeh sent a letter opposing Peltier's clemency to the White House.
 Clinton did not grant Peltier clemency.
 In 2002, Peltier filed a civil rights lawsuit in the U.S. District Court for the District of Columbia against the FBI, Louis Freeh and FBI agents who had participated in the campaign against his clemency petition, alleging that they "engaged in a systematic and officially sanctioned campaign of misinformation and disinformation."
 On March 22, 2004, the suit was dismissed.
 In January 2009, President George W. Bush denied Peltier's clemency petition before leaving office.